Transfer Student Admissions

 Students considering Mills are always welcome to visit the campus.
 Arrangements for a tour and information session, or class visits, and, if desired, an overnight accommodation in a residence hall, can be made by contacting the Office of Undergraduate Admission.
 Overnight visits are arranged Monday through Thursday when classes are in session.
 In addition, special visit programs are held throughout the academic year.
-Contact the Office of Undergraduate Admission for dates and times.
+Contact the Office of Undergraduate Admission for more information.

 To contact the Office of Undergraduate Admissions: